-- PROGRAM 3-6 PERSONS WITH DISABILITIES AND DEVELOPMENTAL DISABILITIES.
-To ensure that persons with disabilities, including developmental disabilities, have increased access/placement in residential units, the County will: - Meet with the Valley Mountain Regional Center to implement an outreach program that informs families in the county about housing and services available for persons with developmental disabilities.
-The program could include the development of an informational brochure, including information on services on the County's website, and housing-related training for individuals/families through workshops.
+PROGRAM 3-6 PERSONS WITH DEVELOPMENTAL DISABILITIES.
+To ensure that persons with disabilities, including developmental disabilities, have increased access/placement in residential units, the County will:

+- Meet with the Valley Mountain Regional Center to implement an outreach program that informs families in the county about housing and services available for persons with developmental disabilities.
+The program could include the development of an informational brochure, including information on services on the County's website, and housing-related training for individuals/families through workshops. - Continue to ensure new developments comply with standards in the Americans with Disabilities Act (ADA) for persons with disabilities. - Encourage "universal design" features, such as level entries, larger bathrooms, and lower kitchen countertops to accommodate persons with disabilities. - Encourage multifamily housing developers to designate accessible and/or adaptable units to be affordable to persons with disabilities or persons with special needs.